-The original building was constructed in 1882-83 as the Memorial Chapel of St. Mark’s Parish by Rutherfurd Stuyvesant for his deceased wife, Mary Pierrepont from the Pierrepont family of Brooklyn.
-Rutherfurd Stuyvesant (c.1840-1909), was a descendant of several Colonial figures of New York and New England, including Peter Stuyvesant.
+The original building was constructed in 1882-83 as the Memorial Chapel of St. Mark’s Church in the Bowery.
+It was commissioned by Rutherford Stuyvesant (c.1840-1909) for his deceased wife, Mary Pierrepont from the Pierrepont family of Brooklyn.
+Rutherford Stuyvesant was a descendant of several Colonial figures of New York and New England, including Peter Stuyvesant (through his mother side which required Rutherford to legally change his name).
 His wife Mary tragically died in 1879 while giving birth.
 The church was built as a Memorial Chapel to her and to continue her philanthropic works in the tenements of the Lower East Side.

-St. Mark’s Church in the Bowery is an Episcopalian church located to the west of the Memorial Chapel at 10th Street and 2nd Avenue.
+St. Mark’s Church in the Bowery is an Episcopalian church located to the west of the St. Nicholas Church at 10th Street and 2nd Avenue.
 The Memorial Chapel ceased being a chapel of St. Mark’s Parish around 1909 and was occupied by the Holy Trinity Slovak Lutheran Church until 1911.
-The present Orthodox Christian congregation rented the church from the Episcopal Diocese of New York in 1925 and in 1937 they bought the building and named the church after St. Nicholas, Archbishop of Myra.
+The present Orthodox Christian congregation rented the church from the Episcopal Diocese of New York in 1925 and in 1937 they bought the building and named the church after a beloved saint, St. Nicholas, Archbishop of Myra.